 - Find out exactly what each course involves by reading the details in this booklet. - Consider how well you will cope with the demands of the subject.
-Ask your teachers for about this. - Consider the entrance requirements of any area of employment you are interested in. - Be careful not to close any doors at this stage because you may well change your mind about jobs later.
+Ask your teachers about this. - Consider the entrance requirements of any area of employment in which you have an interest. - Be careful not to close any doors at this stage because you may well change your mind about jobs later.
 DON'T choose a subject because:

-- Your friend is doing the course
+- your friend is doing the course

-- You like the teacher
+- you like the teacher

-- You think it will be easy
+- you think it will be easy

 WHICH courses must I take?

 Some of your curriculum is compulsory.
 You will continue to take English, mathematics, science, a modern foreign language, PE, philosophy of religion and PSHE.
 In addition you choose 3 subjects from the options blocks.
 How many examination subjects will I take?
 Most students take a minimum of 7 separate GCSE subjects and a maximum of 12.

-Key stage 4 Pathways

-GCSE Options - parent guide

-The open choices comprise a comprehensive range of GCSE subjects based on the following areas: arts, humanities, technology and languages.

-We strongly recommend a balanced range of options which would include a subject from arts (art, drama, music), humanities (history, geography, business) and technology (food and nutrition, graphics, resistant materials, textiles), with a language choice being compulsory.
+Key Stage 4 Pathways What might my curriculum look like? ļ) or ↓ or or EBacc NON EBacc ENGLISH PLUS PATHWAY ICA PATHWAY Maths Maths Maths Maths English language English language English language English language English literature English literature English literature English literature Triple or combined science Triple or combined science Combined science or biolo- gy Biology MFL French or Spanish MFL French or Spanish MFL French or Spanish OR Learning Link support Learning Link support PoR - examined in Year 10 PoR - examined in Year 10 PoR - examined in Year 10 PoR non-examined course PE GCSE or core PE PE GCSE or core PE PE GCSE or core PE PE GCSE or core PE PSHE PSHE PSHE PSHE History or geography 3 GCSE or non-GCSE options English Plus course English Plus course 2 other GCSE options 2 other GCSE or non-GCSE options ASDAN Certificate of Per- sonal Effectiveness, health and social care (leve 1), plus one option 10-12 GCSEs plus EBacc 10-12 GCSEs 7-10 GCSEs 5-7 GCSEs 7 GCSE Options - parent guide The open choices comprise a comprehensive range of GCSE subjects based on the following areas: arts, humanities, technology and languages.
+We strongly recommend a balanced curriculum, consisting of a mixture of arts, technology and humanities subjects, with a language choice being compulsory.
 However, if your daughter has a particular interest or aptitude in languages, she may wish to take more than one modern foreign language.

-It may be helpful for you to understand that from 2011 the government introduced the English Baccalaureate (EBacc).
-They believe that schools should offer students a broad range of academic subjects to age 16, and that the EBacc promotes that aspiration.
+It may be helpful for you to understand that in 2011 the government introduced the English Baccalaureate (EBacc).
+The idea was that schools should offer students a broad range of academic subjects to age 16, and that the EBacc promotes that aspiration.
 It is not a qualification in itself, but will recognise students' achievements across a core of selected academic subjects.
-The EBacc is awarded for achievement of a 9 - 5 grade in the following GCSEs: English, maths, science and a language (i.e. French, German or Spanish) and either history or geography.
+The EBacc is awarded for achievement of a 9 - 5 grade in the following GCSEs: English, maths, science and a language (i.e. French or Spanish) and either history or geography.
 As you will see, our options system allows all students to opt for programmes to qualify for the EBacc award if they wish.
 In September 2015, new GCSE courses were introduced for maths and English.
 The rest of the GCSE subjects have now come on board with these changes.
 Therefore, your daughter will sit 'new style' exams and be awarded grades by number 1- 9 in all GCSE subjects.

-New grading structure 9 A 8 7 Α 6 GOOD PASS (DfE) B 5 and above = top of C and above 5 AWARDING C 4 D 3 E 2 1 G U U